NativeScript/developer-day-workshop/src/chapters/chapter5.md

 Now that you have the basics down, as well as the basics of Angular, let’s look at some more advanced user interface concepts you can use to build your applications.

-### Implementing navigation patterns
+### Working with tabs views

-We’ll start with navigation patterns, as they’re one of the most important decisions you have to make when you start your applications.
-In this section we’ll cover the two most navigation patterns, tab bars and drawers, and show how to implement them in NativeScript.
+Tab views are one of the most common mobile navigation patterns in mobile apps.
+Let’s look at how to implement one in NativeScript.

 <h4 class="exercise-start">
     <b>Exercise</b>: Start up a new app